scrapy-plugins/scrapy-zyte-api/README.rst

 -   By default, requests are sent through Zyte API with automatically-mapped parameters.
-See **Sending requests with automatically-mapped parameters** below for details about automatic parameter mapping.
+See **Sending requests with automatically-mapped parameters** below for details about automatic request parameter mapping.

     You do not need to set the ``zyte-api-automap`` request meta key to ``True``, but you can set it to a dictionary to extend your Zyte API